John Renshaw Starr: A German concentration camp

 Starr remained at Avenue Foch until August 1944 when, after the Normandy Invasion and with allied armies approaching Paris, he was transported to the concentration camp at Sachsenhausen near Berlin.
 According to his account he avoided execution in 1945 due to a quarantine resulting from a typhus outbreak within the camp.
 The opportunity arose to smuggle himself into a group of prisoners who were being transferred to the Mauthausen concentration camp near Linz.
 By using his ability to pass himself off as a Frenchman, he joined a group of French and Belgian prisoners who were released into the custody of the Red Cross and taken to Switzerland as the war in Europe drew to a close.

 Post World War II

-Starr testified at the war crimes trial of Josef Kieffer.
+Starr testified at the war crimes trial of Hans Josef Kieffer.
 He said that Kieffer had not mistreated prisoners and that he did not believe that Kieffer would "take part in the deliberate murder of British prisoners."
 Kieffer was found guilty and hanged.

 Stories from other SOE agents who shared his captivity at Avenue Foch resulted in doubts being raised about Starr's loyalty, and his case became the subject of an MI5 investigation, which concluded that although his behaviour was suspicious, there were no grounds for criminal prosecution.
 After the war, Starr opened a night-club in Hanley, Staffordshire, with Alfred and Henry Newton, SOE agents (and brothers) whom he had met during his training and also at the Avenue Foch.
 The brothers had been at Buchenwald concentration camp.
 Starr later returned to live in Paris, then moved to Switzerland where he died in 1996.